 Boucher was not alone in his praise of the novel.
 Saturday Review published a brief opinion of the book, stating that "the see-all technique [is] well handled; some characters overdone but not disastrously; pace accelerates sharply in wow climax."

 When Fawcett republished the book as part of their purchase of MacDonald's back catalogue in the mid-sixties, several more favorable reviews appeared, including one in the Springfield State Journal-Register ("... head and shoulders above the general nondescript crowd of current fiction...") and in at least three British papers.
 The London Observer called The Price of Murder a "powerful triple-murder story.
-The characters, far from paperback cut-outs, are introduced with clarity and understand.
+The characters, far from paperback cut-outs, are introduced with clarity and understanding.
 A brutal mixture of murder and blackmail,").
 The Northern Dispatch ("...the best of American crime fiction...") and The Weekly Scotsman ("... a neatly drawn tale... the characters are cleverly presented and the tale never lags...") liked it as well.